Charles Paulet, 2nd Duke of Bolton: Duke of Bolton

-He was later Lord Lieutenant of Hampshire himself and also of Dorset, a commissioner to arrange the union of England and Scotland, and was twice a lord justice of the kingdom.
-He was also lord chamberlain of the royal household and Governor of the Isle of Wight.
+He remained politically active in the Lords and a supporter of the Junto.
+As duke, he was appointed Lord Lieutenant of Hampshire himself and also of Dorset, a commissioner to arrange the union of England and Scotland, and was twice a lord justice of the kingdom.
+He was also Governor of the Isle of Wight.
+Between 1715 and 1717 he served as Lord Chamberlain in the household of George I of Great Britain and was Lord Lieutenant of Ireland from 1717 to 1720.

 In Jonathan Swift's tract Remarks on the Characters of the Court of Queen Anne, a commentary on the book Memoirs of the Secret Services by John Macky, in response to Macky's statement that the Duke "Does not now make any figure at court", Swift's dismissive reply was, "Nor anywhere else.
 A great booby".